conery/dexter/docs/budgets.md

 ```
 Note how we're debiting `equity` (when we moved money to savings it was a credit), and the credit to the expense account is adding the money to the travel envelope (just like the credits in the budget transaction).

-**Important:**  This transaction should also be tagged `budget:` so it is filtered out with other budget transactions when making reports that use the standard definitions of income and expense balance.
+**Important:**  This transaction should also be tagged so it is filtered out with other budget transactions when making reports that use the standard definitions of income and expense balance.

 ## Nominal Accounts